A closed flower is the perfect spot… a place to sleep, nectar to drink, pollen to enjoy… what could be better for a bee?

 The next day brought rain, and lots of it.
 In fact, it continued to rain each day until March 4, and each morning and evening when I checked, there was still a beady eye to greet mine peering in (or at times a fuzzy bum!)
 March 4 brought a bit of sun, but was still in the low 50s.
 The crocuses did open slightly, but the bumble bee never left its flower, just remaining huddled, cold inside.

-March 5 brought similar weather, but slightly warmer, and the bumble bee bumbled actively on its crocus, still showing no signs of leaving, instead having the odd sip of nectar, dangling off the petals, then clambering back into the flower’s center again.
-As the crocuses began to close in the evening, the bumble bee waited for its crocus to close… but the day’s bumbling had taken its toll on one of the petals, which was bent towards the ground.
+March 5 brought similar weather, but slightly warmer, and the bumble bee bumbled actively on her crocus, still showing no signs of leaving, instead having the odd sip of nectar, dangling off the petals, then clambering back into the flower’s center again.
+As the crocuses began to close in the evening, the bumble bee waited for her crocus to close… but the day’s bumbling had taken its toll on one of the petals, which was bent towards the ground.